 - Facet joint inflammation

 - Difficulty bending, twisting or bearing heavy loads

 - Stiffness, particularly first thing in the morning

-After performance of a thorough physical exam and complete review of medical history, a physician may take X-rays, an MRI, or CT scan to confirm the diagnosis of facet syndrome.
-A facet joint injection may also be used as a diagnostic tool, a process in which local anesthetic medication is injected into a joint believed to be causing pain.
-If the pain subsides immediately, it can be assumed that the correct joint was injected and more specific treatment recommendations can be made.
+After performing a thorough physical exam and completing a review of medical history, a physician may take X-rays, an MRI or CT scan to confirm the diagnosis of facet syndrome.
+A facet joint injection can be another useful diagnostic tool to pinpoint the location of the issue.
+With this method, medication is injected into the joint believed to be causing pain.
+If the patient notices immediate pain relief, it can be assumed that the correct joint was targeted and more specific treatment options can be recommended.